matteobaccan/owner/site/docs/contributing.md

 * If you're creating a small fix or patch to an existing feature, just a simple test will do.
 Please stay in the confines of the current test suite.
-* Also, some help on documentation on the site folder of the master branch would be appreciated.
+* Also, some help on documentation would be appreciated.
+Documentation sources can be found on the site folder of the master branch.
   Great docs make a great project!
 * Please follow the project code style.